mollie/api-documentation/source/reference/v2/payments-api/get-payment.rst

    * - ``mandateId``

        .. type:: string
+          :required: false

-     - If the payment is a recurring payment, this field will hold the ID of the mandate used to authorize the recurring payment.
+     - If the payment is a first or recurring payment, this field will hold the ID of the mandate.

    * - ``subscriptionId``

        .. type:: string
+          :required: false

      - When implementing the Subscriptions API, any recurring charges resulting from the subscription will hold the ID of the subscription that triggered the payment.

+   * - ``orderId``

+       .. type:: string
+          :required: false

+     - If the payment was created for an order, the ID of that order will be part of the response.

    * - ``applicationFee``

        .. type:: object
+          :required: false

      - The :doc:`application fee </oauth/application-fees>`, if the payment was created with one.